Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 This explains why drug addicts continue to take drugs even when they are greatly suffering as a result.

-For recovery from addiction to occur, the addicted brain must abstain from opiates, be allowed time to heal and be retrained to seek healthier ways of stimulating the reward system.
+For recovery from addiction to occur, the addicted brain must abstain from opioids, be allowed time to heal and be retrained to seek healthier ways of stimulating the reward system.

-The Difference Between Opiate Tolerance, Dependence, and Addiction
+The Difference Between Opioid Tolerance, Dependence, and Addiction

-Opiate tolerance occurs once the brain has adjusted to function on a certain dosage of the opiate drug.
+Opioid tolerance occurs once the brain has adjusted to function on a specific medication dosage.
 The drug, as a result, loses its euphoric and analgesic effects.
-The individual will need to take more of the drug to gain the original desired effect or swap to a stronger form of opiate.
-Tolerance to opiates develops over time and with frequent use.
+The individual will need to take more of the drug to gain the original desired effect or swap to a more potent form of opiate.
+Tolerance develops over time and with frequent use.

-Opiate dependence is where an individual will require a certain dosage of a drug just to stave off opiate withdrawal symptoms.
-This regularly occurs once a tolerance to opiates has developed.
+Opioid dependence is where an individual will require a specific dosage of a drug to stave off opiate withdrawal symptoms.
+This regularly occurs once a tolerance has developed.

-It is entirely possible for someone to be physically dependent and tolerant of an opiate drug without being addicted.
-This is common in long term pain management.
+Someone can be physically dependent and tolerant of an opiate drug without being addicted.
+This is common in long-term pain management.
 As they are not abusing the opiates for their euphoric effects, the drug works as it should – as an effective analgesic.
-They may require a medical detox, but once the detox is complete, they will no longer obsess or crave opiates, unlike an addict would.
+They may require a medical detox, but once the detox is complete, they will no longer obsess or crave the drug, unlike a person with an addiction would.

-Opiate addiction is what kills most individuals who suffer drug poisoning related deaths.
-Addicts will go to extreme lengths to ensure their addiction is satisfied.
+Opioid addiction is what kills most individuals who suffer drug poisoning-related deaths.
+People with an addiction will go to extreme lengths to ensure their addiction is satisfied.

-If you have an addiction to an opiate, it is vital that you get help without delay.
-Most addicts swear that they will “Use this one last time, before quitting”.
-Sadly for many, their addiction is too powerful to allow for this to happen.
+If you have an addiction to opioids, you must get help without delay.
+Most addicts swear that they will “Use this one last time before quitting”.
+Sadly, for many, their addiction is too powerful to allow for this to happen.

 Characteristics of Opiate Addiction

-If you have a problem with opiates, there are certain characteristics that will help you determine if you have an addiction.
+Specific characteristics will help you determine if you have an addiction.
 Characteristics of addiction include:

-● Compulsively using opiates despite wanting to stop
+• Compulsively using opioids despite wanting to stop

-● Being secretive, deceitful and lying about the number of opiates you take
+• Being secretive, deceitful and lying about the number of opioids you take

-● Breaking your own moral code of conduct to get opiates.
-This may involve stealing, dishonesty, prostitution, crime or theft
+• Breaking your moral code of conduct to get opioids.

-● You have managed to stop previously but keep relapsing on opiates
+• You have managed to stop previously but keep relapsing on opioids

-● You stockpile opiates as you are fearful of running out
+• You stockpile opioids as you are fearful of running out

-● Planning, getting and taking opiates take up much of your day
+• Planning, getting and taking opioids take up much of your day

-This list is not finite; there are many factors and behaviours that are typical of addiction, but if you do identify with any you certainly have a problem that warrants further investigation by an addiction specialist or medical professional.
+This list is not finite; many factors and behaviours are typical of addiction, but if you do identify with any, you certainly have a problem that warrants further investigation by an addiction specialist or medical professional.

 What Causes Opioid Addiction?